DD2480-Group22-2025/DD2480-discord.js/packages/discord.js/DD2480-docs/refactor.md

 ### \src\structures\ApplicationCommand.js: equals - Jacob

+The function initially had a cyclomatic complexity (CCN) of 51.
+Mostly there is nothing to do to improve the function as the CCN comes from null-checks and other such precautions.
+The proposals are assuming some fundamental changes could be made to the rest of the code base, namely agreeing on a case convention for the project, now it needs to check for both snake and camelcase, also a huge improvement can be made if we assume all fields exist and don't have to do any null-checking.
+Simply removing redundant cases for whether fields are named as camel or snake case decreases CCN 42 and then removing all null-checks further decreases CCN to 13.
+Whether this can be done is however unclear, and it might just be a defect inherent to the language.

 ### \src\structures\ThreadChannel.js: \_patch - Phoebe

 My \_patch function in ThreadChannel.js had an original CCN of 55.
 There were many different conditional checks for what data was contained in the metadata.
 In order to reduce this number, I ended up splitting each of these conditional checks into their own functions.
 I made these changes and you can see them in this [file](../DD2480-docs/functions/thread-patch-refactor.js).
 By separating out each of the data checks into their own functions, I was able to reduce the CCN from 55 to 8!
 This created 13 new functions that all have a cyclomatic complexity of less than 11.
 You can run lizard on this file by running `lizard .\packages\discord.js\DD2480-docs\functions\thread-patch-refactor.js`.